 Urban Singers is a performance-oriented vocal group committed to musical excellence and the building of skills and community through ensemble.
-The concert repertoire is drawn from a broad range of styles, including contemporary, classical, pop and gospel styles.
-The ensemble is a musical ambassador for the school community, performing at school functions, neighborhood outreach centers and other Bay Area schools.
+The concert repertoire is drawn from a broad range of styles, including contemporary, classical, pop and spirituals.
+The ensemble is a musical ambassador for the school community, performing at school functions and neighborhood outreach centers.
 Students participate in small combos every other Thursday after school, focusing on music of their choosing.
 Participating students earn one full arts credit and a letter grade at the end of their year long commitment.
 (Year Long commitment, meets for three E periods) Prerequisite: Intro to Urban Singers.
 Incoming Freshmen enter this yearlong class after week 6 of Fall Term.
 (1 credit)

 Introduction to Jazz Band prepares beginning instrumentalists for assimilation into Jazz Band by teaching the beginning tools and techniques in a supportive environment.
 This class will help musicians find their place in the band through specific, necessary instruction and assessment.
 Entering musicians will be part of a team, making the transition into the larger group smoother, more efficient and complete.
 Skills include Chart-Reading, Improvisation, Musicianship, Ear-Training, Ensemble playing, Intonation, Theory and Repertoire Development.
 Students in this class will join the Jazz Band for the entirety of the school year starting the second half of Fall term, which includes a yearlong combo (smaller group) commitment every other Thursday after school and performing in the Winter, Spring and Combo (smaller group) Concerts.
 (Open to 9th Graders and other interested students; meets during Fall term) Intro to Jazz Band is a prerequisite to joining either Lab or Advanced Jazz Bands.
 (1/2 credit)